sakshi-nagpal/Data-Analysis/README.md

   		$ npm install
   	```

-Your application should be running on port 9000 or simply click [http://localhost:9000](http://localhost:9000).
+Your application should be running on port 9000 and simply click [http://localhost:9000](http://localhost:9000).

 ## Note